TheLonelyCoder/SimpleFaktura/README.md

 # SimpleFaktura
-Simple (and old) Invoicde Printing Programm - VB6
+Simple (and old) Invoice Printing Programm - VB6

 In the late 90´s I had the task to print my invoices (every month nearly the same stuff) and was tired of using Word.